message/iata/MT.md

 - a "MiVacuna" COVID-19 digital vaccination certificate issued in Colombia App; or
 - an Immunization Certificate for COVID-19 issued in Oman; or
 - a COVID-19 vaccination certificate issued by the National Centre for Disease Control of Libya.
-Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
+Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech; and
+- Covaxin, Covishield, Sinopharm and Sinovac are accepted when AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech were the booster dose.
 COVID-19 vaccination certificates, cards and passes must show that the passenger was fully vaccinated at least 14 days before arrival;
 - passengers arriving on humanitarian, medevac or repatriation flights;
 - merchant seamen with an approval from <a href="mailto:portmedic@gov.mt">portmedic@gov.mt</a> ;
 - nationals or residents of Malta younger than 12 years.